i05nagai/memorandum/language/english_speaking.md

 * Her words and ideas flow easily from one idea to the next.
 * apply
     * Do you think I should apply for this job?
+    * we pply the principles of computer science and engineering to the design and development of computing systems: generally, large distributed one.
 * adapt
     * apapt to
         * The children are finding it hard to adapt to the new school